-This reclaimed wood door is used to cover a bedroom closet and adds a splash of contrast to a lighter color palette.
+This reclaimed wood door is used to cover a bathroom closet and adds a splash of contrast to a lighter color palette.

 A painted sliding barn door is an easy way to add a pop of color to a room.

 This dark blue barn is used to cover the entrance to the laundry room.

 Lighter colors, like this robin’s egg blue set of bypass doors, can be used with lighter color themes.

 This gorgeous dark green door fits perfectly with the room’s existing color accents.